Youth in Development Program Coordinator

 • Strong communication and interpersonal skills to establish solid working relationships with important local stakeholders in an intercultural environment.

-• Demonstrated professionalism both independently and as a team member.
+• Demonstrated professionalism both working independently and as part of a team.

-• Strong ability to maintain flexibility and structure in chaotic or understructure environments
+• Strong ability to maintain flexibility and structure in unstructured environments.

 Required Language Skills